webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 sent in a WWW-Authenticate header field.

 Two parameters are defined for this authentication scheme: `t` and `k`.
-All unknown or unsupported parameters to "WebPush" authentication credentials MUST be ignored.
+All unknown or unsupported parameters to "vapid" authentication credentials MUST be ignored.
 The `realm` parameter is ignored for this authentication scheme.